Xuanzang: Kingdoms of Takka, Jalamdhara, Sthanesvara, Mathura, Matipura, Kapitha

 The country of Takka is south of Kashmira, extending from the Indus river to its west and Vipasha river to its east.
 They produce abundant quantities of non-sticky rice and wheat, also gold, brass, iron and other metals.
 They do not believe in Buddhism, and pray in several hundred deva temples.
 This country has ten Buddhist monasteries left.
 There were many more before, states Xuanzang.
 These were destroyed few hundred years ago, during the rule of a king named Mahirakula (Mihirakula).
 The king did this in anger because when he asked the monasteries in his domain for a Buddhist teacher to teach him Buddhism, the Buddhists did not send to him any learned scholar.
-Mahirakula cruel deed against the Buddhists triggered the king of Magadha to go to war with him.
+Mahirakula's cruel deed against the Buddhists triggered the king of Magadha to go to war with him.
 Mahirakula is defeated, forgiven but returns to power by assassinating the king of Kashmira and Gandhara.
 Xuanzang recites the hearsay stories he heard about Mahirakula's continued cruelty and destruction of 1600 stupas and monasteries.
 Xuanzang then describes the surviving monasteries in Sagala with hundreds of Buddhist monks, along with its three colossal stupas, each over 200 feet tall, two built by Ashoka.

 Xuanzang visited the country of Chinabhukti next, which he states got its name because a region west of the Yellow river was a vassal state of Emperor Kanishka.
 From there, during Kanishka's reign, peaches and pears plantations were imported into Chinabhukti, northern India.
 Further northeast, he visited a Buddhist monastery of the Sarvastivada school with 300 monks.
 He describes another colossal stupa that is over 200 feet tall built by Emperor Ashoka.
 Near this, states Xuanzang, are numerous small stupas and large Buddhist caves.
 Around this monastery in the Himalayan hills are "hundreds and thousands of stupas, built so closely together than their shadows touch one another" (Li Rongxi translation).
 From there, he visited Jalamdhara.
 It grows non-sticky rice and cereals, its forest are luxuriant, the region is lush with flowers and fruits.
 They have 50 monasteries with over 2000 monks studying Mahayana and Hinayana traditions of Buddhism.
 They also have deva temples where heretics smear their bodies with ashes (Shiva-Hinduism).